filecoin-project/devgrants/README.md

 ---

 ### Open Grant
 Do you have an idea for pushing the Filecoin ecosystem forward?
-Grants of up to $30,000 are available to support novel ideas that advance the Filecoin ecosystem, bring significant new usage, or directly advance the Filecoin mission statement.
+Grants of over $5000 are available to support novel ideas that advance the Filecoin ecosystem, bring significant new usage, or directly advance the Filecoin mission statement.

  Wave 11 proposal submissions are due **September 30, 2021 at 23:59 PDT** for priority consideration.